 NHS Kernow’s website closed on 30 June 2022.
 Visit the NHS Cornwall and Isles of Scilly Integrated Care Board website for information about our health and care services.

-The aim of the Accessible Information Standard is to ensure that people’s communication needs are known and met.
+The aim of the standard is to help people with a disability, an impairment, or a sensory loss.
+It supports patients, carers, and parents.
+The standard aims to ensure people’s communication needs are known and met.